anycable/docs.anycable.io/docs/pro/install.md

-# Install AnyCable-Go Pro
+# Install AnyCable Pro

-AnyCable-Go Pro is distributed in two forms: a Docker image and pre-built binaries.
+AnyCable Pro is distributed in two forms: a Docker image and pre-built binaries.

 **NOTE:** All distribution methods, currently, relies on GitHub **personal access tokens**.
 We can either grant an access to the packages/projects to your users or generate a token for you.
 You MUST enable the following permissions: `read:packages` to download Docker images and/or `repo` (full access) to download binary releases.

+**IMPORTANT**: Make sure you accepted the invitation to the AnyCable releases repository (if you haven't received it, please contact us).

 ## Docker